-Sponsored content will be clearly identified and will meet editorial guidelines, with the baseline benchmark that it provides value to our readers and partners, and that it contributes to the national policy discussion.
+Bespoke content developed as part of a commercial strategic partnership will be clearly identified.
+It will always meet editorial guidelines, with the baseline benchmark that it provides value to our readers and partners, and that it contributes to the national policy discussion.

 For information on advertising or sponsored content, please contact firstname.lastname@example.org

 James Riley is Editorial Director of InnovationAus.com, having joined the Hello Espresso Group after a 25 year career in journalism, government relations and marketing communications.

 James began his career as a reporter in trade publishing at a weekly industry newspaper called Computing Australia.
 He has written for a range of media outlets in Australia and Asia, including the South China Morning Post, PC Week, InformationWeek, ITNews, Business Spectator, The Sydney Morning Herald, The Age, BRW and The Hong Kong Standard.
 He spent seven years at The Australian, where he reported at various times from the paper's Sydney and Melbourne bureaus, as well as the Press Gallery in Canberra.